heikela/DQN-Navigation-Project/README.md

 ## How to run this code

-The code to define and train the agent is included in the interactive Python notebook [report.ipynb](report.ipynb).
+The code to define and train the agent is included in the interactive Python notebook [Report.ipynb](Report.ipynb).
 To train the model from scratch, execute each code cell in the notebook in order.
-To evaluate a pre-trained model, execute a the cell under the heading "Load a successfully trained model", and continue with any desired evaluation.
+To evaluate a pre-trained model, create an agent and replace network weights with ones loaded from [checkpoint.pth](checkpoint.pth).